Israeli soldiers on the Israeli side of the border with Lebanon on Monday. Reuters

 The Lebanese army is investigating the incidents and awaiting clarification from Israel.

-She added that Israel operates against Hezbollah, which it has pledged to eradicate, and not against the Lebanese Armed Forces.
+She said that Israel operates against Hezbollah, which it has pledged to eradicate, and not against the Lebanese Armed Forces.
 Israel had previously assured Lebanese officials it would not attack the LAF, according to a political source familiar with the matter.

 Lebanese President Joseph Aoun called the killing of soldiers and civilians a “flagrant violation of international and humanitarian law” and accused Israel of undermining efforts to strengthen the LAF as the country’s sole legitimate bearer of arms.